 For all colour information please refer to the links below:

-As was mentioned above, because Silestone Cosentino are our primary suppliers of the material, whatever item you observe on their website will likely be in stock, and on offer.
-We take care of the delivery to our workshop, conduct the manufacturing and supply you with the bespoke countertops.
+As was mentioned above, because Cosentino are our primary suppliers of the material, whatever item you observe on their website will likely be in stock, and on offer.
+We take care of the delivery to our workshop, conduct manufacturing and supply you with bespoke countertops.
 On their website, Dekton have a variety of sub-sections where you can elect the hue which appeals to you the most.
-They have a Natural Collection filled with styles like Opera, Kovik, Kelya or Fossil.
-There is also a Natural XGloss collection brimming with polished, porcelain designs e.g. Fiord or Glacier.
-Another one is the Industrial Range, overflowing with intricate motifs like Orix, Trilium or Nilium.
+They have a Natural Collection filled with abundance of styles: Opera, Kovik, Kelya or Fossil.
+There is also a Natural XGloss collection brimming with lustrous, porcelain designs e.g. Fiord or Glacier.
+Another one is the Industrial Range, overflowing with intricate motifs e.g. Orix, Trilium or Nilium.
 The choice is rich and plenty!
 Feel free to click the link above and search through the full colour range of Dekton slabs.

 The applications for Dekton.
 I.e. will it fit in any circumstances and surroundings?

-How exactly Dekton kitchen worktops differ from ceramic, porcelain or quartz?
+How Dekton kitchen worktops differ from ceramic, porcelain or quartz counterparts?

-Dekton, just like ceramic or quartz worktops is a man-made product.
-It is a composition of vast particles that are heated, (or rather sintered) to produce the stone-textured material, that is later polished and cut to size.
+Dekton, just as ceramic or quartz worktops is a man-made product.
+It is a composition of vast particles that are heated, (or rather sintered) to produce stone-textured material, that is later smoothed to gloss and cut to size.
 Sinterisation is a special particle production process employed strictly by Dekton.
-It is essentially the metamorphic change that natural stone (e.g. granite) goes through, although it is intensely accelerated and manipulated by the Company thanks to modern technological advances.
+It is essentially the metamorphic change that natural stone goes through, although it is intensely accelerated and manipulated by the Company thanks to modern technological advances.

 What needs to be clarified, is that despite being closely related in texture to classic porcelain and ceramic, Dekton is actually a very sturdy creation.
-It does not possess the brittle and fragile nature of the standard ceramic/porcelain items.
-This is a common misconception, and the primary reason why sintered stones are labelled as porcelain/ceramic is because of the texture and ultra low weight.
-In composition and sturdiness, they very much resemble quartz or granite.
+It does not possess the brittle and fragile nature of standard ceramic/porcelain items.
+This is a common misconception, and primary reason why sintered stones are labelled as porcelain/ceramic is because of texture and low weight.
+In composition and sturdiness, they very much resemble quartz.

 Who supplies Dekton to Polish Granite’s workshop?

-Why Dekton stands out above all other solid surfaces?
+Why Dekton worktops stand out above all other solid surfaces?

 Thirdly, the wide set of hues that Dekton offers is truly special.
-Some of the Dekton styles have patterns, shades or meshing that we have never observed before.
-They immerse the viewer, and each single day grant the owner of the worktops a hint of some new enticing detail.
+Some Dekton styles have patterns, shades or meshing that we have never observed before.
+They immerse the viewer, and each single day grants the owner of the worktops a hint of some new enticing detail.

 Where can Dekton solid surfaces be applied?

-Does a Silestone Dekton worktop retain the colour intensity?
+Does a Silestone Dekton worktop retain its colour intensity?

 Lately one of our customers visited our showroom store to order some Dekton for his daughter.
 We have fitted his kitchen worktops roughly 6 years ago in London, and when he recently arrived in our premise, he showed us pictures of his London worktops.
 We were not surprised to find out they looked almost brand new!
 Despite constant use over the last 6 years.
 He was so satisfied with their longevity, and their great-quality preserving abilities, that he decided to order Dekton for his daughter’s new kitchen and bathroom based in south east of England.

 I have children at home.
 They drop things all the time.
-Will Dekton last?
+Will Dekton worktops last?

 Is Dekton worth the price they sell for?
 Laminates or even quartzes are cheaper.

-When it comes to quartzes, like those offered by Caesarstone, they have similar attributes as Dekton, yet once again, the designs and production process differ entirely.
-Dekton offers something new, something you have never seen before, something that cannot always be achieved with quartz.
+When it comes to quartzes, e.g. those offered by Caesarstone, they have similar attributes as Dekton, yet once again, the design and production process differ entirely.
+Dekton worktops offer something new, something you have never seen before, something that cannot always be achieved with quartz.
 As a result, when you pay for Silestone Dekton, you are paying for true, one-of-a-kind uniqueness.
-A state-of-art design that cannot be replicated by other surfaces of this sophisticated degree; the finest form of kitchen and bathroom decoration.
+A state-of-art design that cannot be replicated by other surfaces of this sophisticated degree; it’s the finest form of kitchen and bathroom decoration.

 For further information, contact us, or browse the internet!

-If you are seeking inspiration regarding Dekton and other sintered products, feel free to follow our gallery or news / Blog pages, wher we tend to upload enticing photos.
-We also encourage to follow us on Youtube, Instagram, Twitter, Pinterest or Facebook pages, to view a range of pictures from our installation days.
-It is also never too late to search through google reviews / testimonials of Dekton, or browsing through a range of stunning instagram images, to gain insight into people’s comments, impressions and experience with the worktops granite, quartz and of course Dekton.
+If you are seeking inspiration regarding Dekton and other sintered products, feel free to follow our gallery or news / Blog pages, where we tend to upload enticing photos.
+We also encourage to follow us on Youtube, Instagram, Twitter, Pinterest or Facebook pages, to view a plethora of best pictures from our installation days.
+It is also never too late to search through google reviews / testimonials of Dekton, or browsing through a range of stunning instagram images, to gain insight into people’s comments, impressions and experience with worktops granite, quartz and of course Dekton.

-Further, if you would also like to gain invaluable advice regarding the product (e.g. the warranty or full resistance list) or Silestone Dekton colours, feel free to view and explore the Cosentino Dekon Menu Page.
+Further, if you would also like to gain invaluable advice regarding product (e.g. warranty or full resistance list) or Silestone Dekton colours, feel free to view and explore Cosentino Dekon Menu Page.